Active 20-30 Club: Emblem

 The Active 20-30 International emblem is a buzz saw encircling an hourglass and inscribed "Active 20-30 International."

 The emblem selected for Active International was the buzz saw.
 The buzz saw is just about the most active object you can find anywhere.
 Even when motionless, as it is on the emblem, it has the appearance of intense activity.
 Since Aberdeen was a lumber center and sawmills with humming saw blades were in evidence everywhere, it was only logical that the founders of Active chose the buzz saw for their emblem.
 The buzz saw represents the usefulness of intense activity and the abundant energy of responsible youth means power, strength, and progress.

 The emblem of 20-30 International was an hourglass, symbolizing the passage of time and the need for young men to take advantage of their time and energy for useful activities.
 Around this hourglass, there were four "S".
 The four "S" have a double significance since these were the initials of the first four 20-30 Clubs (Sacramento, Stockton, San Bernardino, and San Francisco) and they also form the initials of the original slogan "Sincerity in Service, our Slogan for Success".

 Upon the merger, a new emblem was developed incorporating both.
 The 4 "S" were removed and the hourglass was placed within a 23-tooth buzzsaw.

 Mission statement

 The mission statement is "Providing young adults with an opportunity for personal growth, friendship, and leadership development while improving the quality of life for the underserved children in our community."

-Club motto
+Motto

 The club's motto is "Youth, to be served, must serve" and the club slogan is "One never stands so tall as when kneeling to help a child.”